JTFB, USACAPOC partner with Honduran military for second cultural heritage assessment

-Joint Task Force-Bravo and the Civil Affairs and Psychological Operations Command partnered with the Honduran Army’s 120th Infantry Brigade and the Institute of Anthropology and History to assess cultural heritage sites impacted by hurricanes Eta and Iota in Copan, Honduras, March 7-11.
-The week-long exchange included conferences and practices on the field.
-(U.S. Army photo by Maria Pinel)
+SOTO CANO AIR BASE, Honduras – Joint Task Force-Bravo and the Civil Affairs and Psychological Operations Command partnered with the Honduran Army’s 120th Infantry Brigade and the Institute of Anthropology and History to assess cultural heritage sites impacted by hurricanes Eta and Iota in Copan, Honduras, March 7-11.

+This is the second iteration of this one-of-a-kind exchange in Honduras, with the first one conducted last year in Olancho, to assist partner nation forces with the basic methodologies, tools, and strategies on how to identify and document items or impacts within sites of cultural value.

+“The idea is to exchange information and knowledge on how to better protect cultural heritage to establish better relationships between our respective governments and militaries.
+This is a very unique area and what is interesting is how heritage allows us to discuss security in a much larger context,” said U.S. Army Lt.
+Col. Michael Delacruz, Army Monuments Officer with the USACAPOC, based out of Fort Bragg, North Carolina.

 |Date Taken: